CKrawczyk/JaxNNLS/README.md

 This solver can be combined with JAX's `jit` and `vmap` functionality, as well as differentiated with reverse-mode `grad`.

 The NNLS problem is solved with a primal-dual interior point algorithm.
 This code is a **modification** on the [qpax](https://github.com/kevin-tracy/qpax/blob/main/README.md) package, but in the special case of NNLS.
-Because of the simplifications in this special case the resulting code is significantly faster when $Q$ large in size.
+Because of the simplifications in this special case the resulting code is significantly faster when `Q` large in size.

 As with the `qpax` code, derivative smoothing can be applied to the gradients.